dekellum/rjack/README.txt

 The jetty gem packages jetty, FIXME

-The Logback ruby gem packages the Logback[http://logback.qos.ch/] java log writer, and provides a JRuby facade for programmatic Logback setup.
+The jetty gem packages the Logback[http://logback.qos.ch/] java log writer, and provides a JRuby facade for programmatic Logback setup.
 Logback implements the SLF4J[http://www.slf4j.org/] SPI packaged in the slf4j gem.